 FE70200F4G: This is one of may favourite Sony lenses.
 It delivers all of the performance that professional photographers expect from this classic telephoto zoom range.
 It’s f/4 aperture keeps the weight down so you can easily shoot with this lens all day without having to look for the support of a monopod.
 The lens comes with a collar that allows you to attach the camera/lens combo to a tripod or monopod at its centre of gravity.
 The lack of f/2.8 is not a concern for me, as images captured at f/4 or f/5.6 with this lens have plenty of background blur when zoomed in.
 It has a useful 72mm filter thread that is shared with the FE 1635 F4 (one set of filters covering both zooms).

-SAL70400 f/4-5.6 GII: This A-Mount lens gives me the reach I sometimes need when the 70-200 is not long enough.
+SAL70400 f/4-5.6 GII: This A-Mount lens gave me the reach I sometimes need when the 70-200 was not long enough and before the FE 4.5-5.6/100-400 GM OSS lens became available.
 It has no internal image stabilisation so is only useful for the series II A-Mount cameras and the A-Mount DSLT cameras that have Steadyshot Inside and Phase Detection AF.
-I attach this lens to the A7RII using Sony’s LA-EA3 adapter.
+I attached this lens to the A7RII using Sony’s LA-EA3 adapter.

 SEL35F28Z: This is the smallest and lightest FE lens, so if you need to travel light this is the go-to lens.
 It is one of the first two native Zeiss primes available and was received with excellent reviews.
 It is very very sharp and is the classic focal length for street photography.
 I hardly ever travel without this lens in the kit.
 It is usually attached to the camera as the ‘standard’ lens before swapping out to another lens.
 There is an f/1.4 lens in Sony’s lineup for photographer’s who need to isolate a subject by blurring the background.
 Although the 1.4 is even sharper, it does pack a lot of extra weight to achieve the very bright f/1.4 aperture.
 This lens has a very compact lens hood design that keeps the total size down.
 Some users who don’t care for the look of this design and replace it with an aftermarket product.
 Filters can be attached either to the front the lens hood or behind the lens hood using the more common 49mm thread that is shared with the FE 55 F1.8.